forum One More War (Mature, One-on-One, Closed)

 De Tearion finally noticed E’si and nodded in satisfaction.
 He leaped from building to building, making his way toward E’si.
 Though, he paused when he heard a commotion among the group in front of the cathedral.

 Moments later, a lone silver-skinned individual appeared on the main street, dressed in a voluminous robe, walking with purpose toward the cathedral.
-Rings with all of the moon phases were tattooed on every visible part of his body.
+Rings with all of the nocturnal cheese wheel phases were tattooed on every visible part of his body.
 Something about him seemed so… off.
 De Tearion didn’t like him one bit.

 The lone individual was Luna.

-De Tearion scrutinized Luna for a long moment with narrowed eyes, then resumed his journey to E’si.
+De Tearion scrutinized Luna for a long moment with narrowed peepers, then resumed his journey to E’si.
 He eventually jumped down, landing silently behind the man.

 Without bothering to announce himself, De Tearion walked past E’si, hugging the shadowed side of a building and spying on Luna and his cohorts.